avinash-chouhan/seg-mentor/README.md

 #### We hope that the repo will be a good starting point for your own cool semantic-segmentation project, e.g. exploring one of the open questions above.

-As an example project, we report here on some minimal decode-path enhancements (***FCN+W***) aimed at making FCN based off Lightweight FEs perform on par as the original VGG based, and share some practical tips and theoretical insight on architecture and training - see *Discussion* below
+As a baseline we report an example project, we report here on some minimal decode-path enhancements (***FCN+W***) aimed at making FCN based off Lightweight FEs perform on par as the original VGG based, and share some practical tips and theoretical insight on architecture and training - see *Discussion* below

 ## Usage

 To all the gals that just want to segment,
-<br> It's easy to do just follow these steps
+<br> It's easy to do, just follow these steps:

-1. **Steal** a linux PC with GPU (if you plan on training), create a python 2.7 virtualenv, activate and [install tensorflow-gpu](https://www.tensorflow.org/install/install_linux) (1.2 and up) inside.
+1. **Steal** a linux PC with GPU (if you plan on training), create a python 2.7 virtualenv, activate and [install tensorflow<-gpu>](https://www.tensorflow.org/install/install_linux) (1.2 and up) inside.
-<br> Run ```pip intstall -r requirements```
+<br> Run ```pip intstall -r requirements``` after editing
 1. **Clone** this repo and the [Hailo fork of tensorflow/models](https://github.com/hailotech/tf-models-hailofork) side-by-side, e.g. :
     ```bash
     git clone https://github.com/hailotech/hailo-segmentation